capactio/capact/docs/investigation/backup-restore/README.md

 Most of the storage providers like OpenEBS and all CloudProvides have option to create a snapshot of a volume.
 Most of them support new CSI volume-snapshot API.

-Velero also supports(beta feature) volume-snapshots but goes beyond that.
+Velero also supports volume-snapshots (as a beta feature) but it goes beyond that.
 For storage providers which don't support snapshots and for other volume types it uses plugins and [restic](https://restic.net/).
 Besides that it allows to backup other K8s objects which is a unique feature in free tools.